fnproject/fn/README.md

 Or surf to it: http://localhost:8080/r/myapp/hello

 See below for more details.
-And tou can find a bunch of examples in various languages in the [examples](examples/) directory.
+And you can find a bunch of examples in various languages in the [examples](examples/) directory.
 You can also write your functions in AWS's [Lambda format](docs/lambda/README.md).

 ## Usage